caldempsey/docker-notebook-spark-s3/README.md

 ## Getting Started

-Follow these steps to set up the environment:
+Use `make` or follow these steps to set up the environment via Just:

 1. Clone this repository.
 2. Ensure Docker is installed.